This blog post was last updated on Wednesday, July 19th.

 Yield on cost may also be called return on cost, cost cap rate, build-to rate, or going-in cap rate.

-Before launching a development project, developers work to vet and analyze the deal to ensure the projected ROI is worth the cost.
+Before launching a development project or approving a CRE debt origination deal, investors work to vet and analyze the deal to ensure the projected ROI is worth the cost.
 The development yield offers one answer to this question.

 A higher yield on cost will always equate to higher returns, but also heightened risk.
 For this reason, developers may choose to pursue deals with a yield on cost that falls within a certain range.
 This metric is best used comparatively, and complemented by other measures of risk as part of a comprehensive evaluation process.